My Guinea travel summary:

 The valley by the river is home to several smaller villages.
 The inhabitants are mainly engaged in agriculture.
 Due to the difficult accessibility, goods from other environments are very limited.
 It is almost impossible for them to transport crops that could be sold in neighboring villages.

-Tense situation In Conakry
+Tense situation in Conakry

 I don’t remember any remarkable places to visit, attractions, or landmarks that truly caught my attention.
 I realized later that I had taken almost no photos.